-Summer Camp Associate needed to assist the Marsh-In Summer Camp Program!
+Now Hiring!
+Summer Camp 2021 Associate needed to assist the Marsh-In Summer Camp Program!

 Associate position needed to assist San Francisco Bay Wildlife Society at the Don Edwards SF Bay National Wildlife Refuge Environmental Education Center (EEC).
-This position will be from May – August, and responsible for the planning and organizing of the 2020 Marsh-In Summer Camp Program.
-The Associate will be working under the Watershed Watchers Program Coordinator, while also being advised by other EEC Staff members.
+This position will be from May – August, and responsible for the planning and organizing of the 2021 Marsh-In Summer Camp Program.
+The Associate will be working under the Watershed Watchers Program Coordinator, while also being advised by other education staff members.

-Associate will also have other opportunities to assist and lead Environmental Education programs, such as library, after school, restoration, and weekend programs.
-There might also be opportunities to assist Refuge Biologists with threatened and endangered species surveys.
+Associate will also have other opportunities to assist and lead Environmental Education programs, such as public and community group programs.

-Planning and organizing the Marsh-In Summer Camp Program held at the EEC during the weeks of July 20th (Habitat Heroes) and August 3rd (Camp).
+Planning and organizing the Marsh-In Summer Camp Program.
 This will include:

 - Develop and plan schedules, spreadsheets and informational letters: 40%

 - Communicate with parents and guardians of campers, staff, and volunteers: 20%